Laila McQueen

 Laila McQueen is the stage name of Tyler Devlin, a drag performer and make-up artist based in Gloucester, Massachusetts.
-McQueen competed on season 8 of RuPaul's Drag Race in 2016.
+Laila McQueen competed on season 8 of RuPaul's Drag Race in 2016.
 She has won a Primetime Emmy Award as a make-up artist for the HBO reality series We're Here.

 Early life

-Devlin was born in Gloucester, Massachusetts to Cathy and Michael Devlin.
-McQueen was artistic in school, which led to bullying from her peers.
-She started cross dressing in high school at age 15 to ignore the bullying and to showcase her creative outlet before doing drag as a career at 18.
-She graduated from Gloucester High School in 2011.
+Devlin was born in Gloucester, Massachusetts to Cathy Devlin LaFata and Michael Devlin.
+He was artistic in school, which led to bullying from his peers.
+Devlin started cross dressing in high school at age 15 to ignore the bullying and to showcase his creative outlet before doing drag as a career at 18.
+He graduated from Gloucester High School in 2011.